Nuopel/Package_creation_pyprojecttoml/readme.md

 This `setup.cfg` file specifies project metadata and build configuration for 'mypackage' in the traditional packaging setup.

 ### 1.3 src folder
-The src folder is where your package's source code resides.
-It follows the "src layout" best practice.
+The src folder is a conventional structure in Python projects, adopting the "src layout" best practice.

-Note don't be confused that in src/'mypackage', 'mypackage' is the import package name  in code and does not need to be the same 'name =' in setup.cfg which is used for packaging and publishing your Python package on package repositories like PyPI.
-No need to think if you take both the same though.
+It serves as the primary directory where the source code of your package resides.

+Inside the src folder, you find a subdirectory that represents your package, typically named after the package itself.
+This naming is crucial because it's the identifier you'll use in your code when importing modules from this package.

 ```
   ── src/
         ├── mypackage/ # Name of the package you will use in 'import mypackage'